 CFA Cat Show Time

 Out of all the CFA cat shows I’ve been to, I never knew what was happening.
 I just clapped for the pretty kitties.
 This time, I figured SOME OF IT out.
 Not entirely, though.

 So he had to go to 8 different rings with 8 different judges.
 That was spread out over 2 Days.
 4 on Saturday and 4 on Sunday.
 Although each ring has a different judge, the process is the same.

 First, they judge the cat against anyone else in his color class.
-Maine Coons have a lot of color classes, but I was lucky enough to have another solid cat in the ring with Omega, this guy was Solid black.
+Maine Coons have a lot of color classes, but I was lucky enough to have another solid cat in the ring with Omega; this guy was Solid black.
 In all, 8 rings, Omega was second place in his color class.
-Black dude cleaned house on that one.
+The black dude cleaned house on that one.

 CFA Cat Show Ring [Video of Omega Being Judged]

 Then, whichever cat wins first place in his color class at the CFA cat show is eligible to be “Best Maine Coon” in the ring.
 There’s also Second Best Maine Coon.
 Since he didn’t win first place in his color class, he never had a chance to win either of those ribbons.
 After the second or third ring, I was like “yay, give him his second-place ribbon” and eventually, I was rooting for the black boy to win it all.
 He was simply gorgeous.

 One of the judges did comment and say that Omega was a nice example of a Maine Coon, which I already knew. 🙂

 At some point during the day, I took Omega to have his photos taken.
 You know, those professional Show cat pics you see all the time, yea, those.
 So I took him into the tent, and he acted like he was completely high on pills.
 He didn’t respond to any feathers, worms, catnip, toys, nothing!
 I was laughing my ass off.
 He barely moved.
-In fact, he went ahead and went to slope right there on the photo table.
-I guess it was nap time, and he wasn’t into the camera guy.
+He went ahead and went to slope right there on the photo table.
+It was nap time, and he wasn’t into the camera guy.